bcgov/BCTS-conformance-reports/README.md

 ---

-### 3. Check action progress and download your reports
+### 3. Check workflow progress and download your reports

 ---